giamimino/giamimino/README.md

 # 👋Hi there!

-Hello, I'm Gia Miminoshvili Front end Developer.
+Hello, I'm <strong>Gia</strong> Miminoshvili <strong>Front end Developer</strong>.
 I can make beautiful and functional web sites for you, your company or your startup.
-I have worked on many projects and I am an experienced Junior Developer.
+I have worked on many projects and I am an experienced <strong>Junior Developer</strong>.
 For more information contact to Gmail: miminoshvili2102@gmail.com

 ## Social 🌐